nlkl/Optional/README.md

 * Avoid those pesky null-reference exceptions
 * Signal intent and model your data more explictly
 * Cut down on manual null checks and focus on your domain
-* Simple at its core, but powerful when you need it to be

 ## Features